Vice President/Programs: Glenda Struthers

 Scholarship Committee, Chair: Jeannine Stetson Hagedorn

 - Promotes the availability of scholarship awards offered by the Greater Naples AAUW Charitable Foundation, Inc. to women who reside in Collier or southern Lee County and are seeking an associate’s, bachelor’s or master’s degree at an accredited college or university;

 School & Community Relations Chair: Open

-The Director is responsible for the formulation and implementation of various school and community projects as they relate to the AAUW mission.
+The Director is responsible for the formulation and implementation of various school and community projects as they relate to the AAUW mission and supports and oversees the program chair:

-STEAM Conference for 5th Grade Girls Chair: Nancy Beights & Linda Kropp
+STEAM Conference for 5th Grade Girls Chair: Nancy Beights & Cathy Hackney

-This conference is for fifth grade girls in Collier County Public Schools and their parents/guardians.
+This invitational conference is for over 100 fifth grade girls in Collier County Public Schools and their parents/guardians.
 The goal of the STEAM conference is to stimulate girls’ academic interests in science, technology, engineering, art and mathematics by broadening their knowledge and expanding their vision of career possibilities.
 The girls participate in fun and informative activities with professionals and students in the STEAM fields.
+For more information, visit the Greater Naples AAUW Charitable Foundation page under the “About Us” tab.

-Reading is Fun (RIF) Chairs: Janet Welch & Judy Blackburn
+Reading is Fun Chairs: Janet Welch & Judy Blackburn

 Reading is Fun is a program that works to build a child’s interest in reading.
 This program entails a presentation to the children and distribution of books at Collier County Public Schools where a large percentage of each student body is on the subsidized lunch program.
 Most of the children do not have books in their homes.
 Books are distributed by AAUW volunteers to children ages pre-K through 5th grade.
 The program is unique in that the children choose their own book from dozens, if not hundreds, of titles.

 StartSmart/WorkSmart: Jackie Territo and Judith MacGregor

 StartSmart/WorkSmart are workshop programs designed to help close the gender wage gap by providing undergraduates and women already in the workplace with skills to negotiate their salary and benefits package.
 Members are trained by AAUW to facilitate the workshops and serve to both organize and conduct them.

 Scholar Bowl: Lanetta Warrenburg